brianhigh/wa-water-quality/data_cleanup_and_export.md

 ### Import Worksheet

-We need to get sheet number four, excluding the first few rows.
+We need to get sheet number four, excluding the first and last few rows.

 ```r